 WHAT WE DO

-You are welcome here, wherever you are in the diagnostic odyssey; having a formal diagnosis is not required to engage with The Rest Sanctuary offerings.
+You are welcome here, wherever you are in the diagnostic odyssey; having a formal diagnosis is not required to engage with our offerings.

 OUR VALUES